Breaking Up During the Holidays

 Whether you’re the one doing the breaking up or the one being broken up with, the holidays are nothing short of an emotional landmine.
-Those who are unhappy in their relationship are stuck with the impossible dilemma of whether they should string their partner along through the season so they don’t totally ruin his/her holidays, or whether they should be honest but risk being perceived as exceptionally cruel because of their timing.
+Those unhappy in their relationship are stuck with the impossible dilemma of whether they should string their partner along through the season and not totally ruin their holiday or whether they should be honest and risk being perceived as cruel because of their timing.

 You have two choices: (1) Be honest and end things before the holidays, or (2) String your partner along in the hopes of sparing them additional pain.